goten4/GtnDataTables/README.md

 ## Installation

-* Simply clone this project into your `./vendor/` directory or add the following line in the require section of your composer.json :
+* Add the following line in the require section of your composer.json

     "goten4/gtn-datatables": "dev-master"

+* Then run the following command

+    php composer.phar update

+* Or simply clone this project into your `./vendor/` directory.

-* Enable it in your `./config/application.config.php` file.
+* Enable the module in your `./config/application.config.php` file.

-* Configure your datatables.
+## Usage

+A good example is worth a thousand words ;)

-Configuration example:
+### Configuration

     'datatables' => array(
         'servers_datatable' => array(